Samuel Toledano: Personal life

+Toldeano was married twice and had two children, Danny and Mauricio Toledano, and three grandchildren.

 He died of a heart attack in Madrid, Spain, on July 22, 1996.
-He was married twice and had two children, Danny and Mauricio Toledano, and three grandchildren.

-In his memory, the Samuel Toledano Prize was founded, which is awarded every year by the Misgav Yerushalayim Institute in Jerusalem to people from Spain, Israel, and other countries who contribute to the research of the Sefardic heritage and its Christian and Muslim context.
+In his memory, the Samuel Toledano Prize was founded, which is awarded every year by the Misgav Yerushalayim Institute in Jerusalem to people from Spain, Israel, and other countries who contribute to the research of the Sephardic heritage and its Christian and Muslim context.